akeaswaran/ReachWeather/README.md

 ReachWeather
 ============

+Note: This project is deprecated and exists only for other developers to learn from.
+It is not guaranteed to work on iOS 9.0+ and on devices newer than the iPhone 6 and 6+.
+Use at your own risk.

 ReachWeather puts the current weather conditions in your Reachability view (on supported devices).
 Available on the BigBoss repo.

 How to use ReachWeather: